 - OneDrive allows users to keep all files in one location in Microsoft's cloud environment, with the ability to access from a phone, tablet or computer.
-Use OneDrive's desktop or mobile applications to access up to 5 TB storage quota with 250 GB maximum file size, version history, and integration with Teams, SharePoint and other Office 365 products.
+Use OneDrive's desktop or mobile applications to access up to 5 TB storage quota with 250 GB maximum file size, version history, and integration with other Office 365 products.

 The PetaLibrary is a University of Colorado Boulder Research Computing service supporting the storage, archival, and sharing of research data.
 It is available at a subsidized cost to any researcher affiliated with the University of Colorado Boulder.

 UCB Files is OIT's file server providing on-campus, backed-up storage for faculty, staff, and student groups.
 Some features include Shared file storage spaces for collaboration, daily data backups, security permissions for your data restricted to your department or university affiliates you authorize, compatibility with macOS, Windows and Linux.

 Please note: OIT will continue to support Google Workspace Apps for collaboration, communication and more, but we want to broadly discontinue using Google for storage.

 Migrate Content From Google Photos

 Google Photos is no longer available for newly created accounts, accounts that had not previously used Google Photos and current Staff, Faculty and Students.
 Alumni and Retirees will lose access in groups and each group will receive email notifications about the timeline of the service retirement.
 OIT recommends all users download and move their photos/videos to another location.
 Visit the Google Photos FAQ for more information about the migration.

 - If the photos/videos are essential for CU functions, OIT recommends uploading to OneDrive instead.

 - Download the photos/videos you would like to keep using Google Takeout